semaphoreci/docs/docs/docs/using-semaphore/tests.md

 :::

-Below you will find examples on generating reports in different test runners.
+Below there are examples of generating reports in different test runners.

 <details>
 <summary>Ruby on Rails example</summary>